 Acupuncture Only Benefits Those in Physical Pain

 A common myth involving acupuncture is that it only alleviates physical pain, but that is not true.
 Acupuncture can help treat migraines, allergies, nausea, joint pain, and even insomnia.
-It has many benefits and can provide long-term relief for many of these conditions.
+Acupuncture has many benefits and can provide long-term relief for many of these conditions.

 Acupuncture has also been used for many years to help with weight loss.
 Many people go through multiple treatments to help decrease their appetite, which ultimately leads to them losing weight.